 - Save Forest

 We have proudly added two members to our OT family by adopting 2 orangutans within TOP’s Adopt an Orangutan Program.
-Our guardianship supports jungle school training, food and medical costs and intensive post- release monitoring to ensure they are both free, safe and thriving in their jungle home.
+Our guardianship supports jungle school training, food and medical costs and intensive post.
+Also release monitoring to ensure they are both free, safe and thriving in their jungle home.

 For every single ranger employed, over 20 orangutans can be protected each year.

-Our monthly donations help to protect 4km² and six orangutans’ habitat.
+Our monthly donations of conservation support help to protect 4km² and six orangutans’ habitat.

-According to The Orangutan Project, every hour 300 football fields of precious remaining forest is being ploughed to the ground across South East Asia to make way for palm oil plantations.
+According to TOP every hour 300 football fields of precious remaining forest is being ploughed to the ground.
 In the last 20 years, over 3.5 million hectares of Indonesian and Malaysian forest have been destroyed to make way for palm oil.
 Due to this, almost 80% of orangutan habitat has disappeared in the last 20 years.
 We are losing over 6,000 orangutans a year and there are now only 400 Sumatran tigers left in the world.

 Read our blog article to discover more about why Organic Times products are Palm-oil free and POI approved.